 This section will help you to identify the people who can advise you about career choices, help with interview preparation, give guidance about work experience and volunteering and advise about the support mechanisms available, such as the Access to Work scheme.

-Work experience and volunteering are a crucial part of moving on and allows you to have hands-on experience of what it's like to work in different environments.
+Work experience and volunteering are crucial parts of moving on and allow you to have hands-on experience of what it's like to work in different environments.
 Learn how work experience can benefit your CV, how to find opportunities and how the Access to Work scheme could support your placement on our Work experience and volunteering pages.

 RNIB's internship programme offers you a unique opportunity to be part of our organisation and gain valuable experience in the work place.

 You will be working on a specific project and will gain insight into working in a large charity, valuable skills and work experience which will give a strong pathway to RNIB careers.

 We currently run internships twice a year.
 You can apply in August for a Mid September start or March for an April start.
 Our internships are part time, 12 weeks long and take place in our offices across the UK.